 I established A'DAM, a communications company that powers up people and brands with Purpose.
 Through A'DAM I provide consultancy, support and training on all aspects of communications, branding and writing.

-I run this alongside my role as Director of Communications and Strategy for BYCS, an international non-profit driving the shift to cycle-friendly cities.
+I run this alongside my role as a strategic partner for BYCS, an international non-profit driving the shift to cycle-friendly cities.

 I have worked with: